 We don't use a proprietary battery in Sprite™, so you can use any rectangular 14.8v LiPo with a standard XT60 plug.
 You will be limited by the dimensions of the battery compartment, however.
-We will eventually be developing compartments with different dimensions to accommodate different (larger) batteries.
+The battery we offer is 130 x 43 x 30mm.
+We will eventually be developing compartments with different dimensions to accommodate different (longer) batteries.

 Q: What is the airframe made out of?

 Sprite’s airframe is constructed mostly of injection molded ABS, a tough plastic that’s ideal for the kind of rugged environments most UAVs need to operate in.
 Other components are made of aluminum, steel and carbon fiber.

 Yes.
 The included landing gear can be attached to the Main Module without any tools.
 Its tripod design keeps the legs out of the camera image for most camera tilt angles.
 You should use the landing gear for all operations until you're thoroughly familiar with Sprite's operating characteristics.
 Always follow the instructions provided in the Operating Guide.

 Q: Does Sprite™ include lights for night flight?